sidsindhur123/GISC_COE_Terrafrom_project/README.md

 1. Make sure You have python installed in the system.
 Install the necessary libraries per requirements.txt (`pip install -r scripts/requirements.txt`).

 2. Navigate to the folder where you have cloned the repo.
-Example : `C:\GISC_COE_Terrafrom_project-main`
+Example : `C:\GISC_COE_Terrafrom_project-main` in cmd.
-3. Run the script with `python scripts/main.py`
+3. Run the script with command `python scripts/main.py`
 4. When running the script it will prompted to add profilename/environment name as
    ```
    Enter the user profile name for the aws provider